How to Create a House Fire Escape Plan (2023 Update)

 A raging house fire is a home owner’s worst nightmare.
-It’s by and large the most common disaster throughout the United States and can ruin lives in a flash.
+Ruining lives in a literal and proverbial flash, it’s one of the most common disasters throughout the United States.

-This constant threat causes irreparable damage to entire families.
-As prepared citizens and homeowners, it is our responsibility to know how to fight, prevent, and ultimately survive house fires.
+Though the threat of fire damage can be paralyzing, it is our responsibility, as conscientious citizens and homeowners, to learn how to fight, prevent, and ultimately survive house fires.

-For now, let's go over what you need to protect yourself and your loved ones from a home disaster.
+Today, however, we're shifting our focus to the home, detailing exactly what you need to protect yourself and your loved ones from a house fire.

 TABLE OF CONTENTS

 What Can You Do to Prevent House Fires?